-PSY 424 History and Systems of Psychology (3) I, II
+PSY 424 History and Systems of Psychology (3) SP

 Survey of some historical antecedents of modern psychology and a review of major contributors to psychology and their particular historical contexts.
 P: PSY 111 Must be a senior OR have completed the Group A & B requirements of the psychology major.
 Certified Writing Course.

 The course examines the mechanisms of the human mind through the lens of evolution.
 Human behavior is influenced by psychological mechanisms and adaptations that evolved to cope with the challenges of survival and reproduction, and understanding these procedures can unify diverse areas of psychology.
 P: PSY 111 Must be a senior OR have completed the Group A & B requirements of the psychology major.

 Explores gender, ethnic, and cultural factors that influence the beliefs, values, behaviors, and experiences of individuals.
 Provides a fundamental understanding of one's own culture and behavior through exploration of a variety of cultures.
 P: PSY 111 Must be a senior OR have completed the Group A & B requirements of the psychology major.
 International and Global Studies Course (Core B)

 Survey of current psychological views of human information processing including such topics as attention, perception, short-term memory, long-term memory, reasoning, and problem solving.
 P: PSY 111.